Kern000/mini-python-customer-service-options/readme.md

 FR1.7: The system allows user to load a list from file into the application to add on to existing data or to modify it.

-FR1.7.1: The file type must be .json and the file must exist in the same folder where program is runned.
+FR1.7.1: The file type must be .json and the file must exist in the same folder as the program, unless the full file path is specified.

 Non-Functional Requirements